browserengineering/book/book/styles.md

 =======

-This chapter implemented a rudimentary but complete styling engine, including downloading, parser, matching, sorting, and applying CSS files.
+This chapter implemented a rudimentary but complete styling engine, including downloading, parsing, matching, sorting, and applying CSS files.
 That means we:

 - Added styling support in both `style` attributes and `link`ed CSS files;
-- Implemented for margins, borders, and padding to block layout objects;
 - Refactored `InlineLayout` to move the font properties to CSS;
 - Removed most tag-specific reasoning from our layout code.